 We are an iconic New York City destination that offers visitors, whether from around the block or around the world, a unique and memorable experience with every trip.
 Our 16-acre campus is a gateway to Lower Manhattan, New York City, and the greater New York and New Jersey region, with a mix of public spaces and parks, eateries, retailers, and office towers, plus educational and historical points of interest.

-The World Trade Center is home to the Oculus, One World Trade Center, 3 World Trade Center, 4 World Trade Center, 7 World Trade Center, the 9/11 Memorial & Museum, One World Observatory, Liberty Park, and the future St. Nicholas Greek Orthodox Church, Ronald O. Perelman Performing Arts Center, 2 World Trade Center, and 5 World Trade Center.
+The World Trade Center is home to the Oculus, One World Trade Center, 3 World Trade Center, 4 World Trade Center, 7 World Trade Center, the 9/11 Memorial & Museum, One World Observatory, Liberty Park, Saint Nicholas National Shrine, Perelman Performing Arts Center, 2 World Trade Center, and 5 World Trade Center.
 All campus stakeholders, tenants, and business partners work together to honor the campus' history and preserve its status as an international landmark.